-4 G3: Vulnerable-At moderate risk of extinction due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors.
+&lt;sup>4 G2: Imperiled: At high risk of extinction due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors.

-5 S3: Vulnerable-Vulnerable in the state due to a restricted range, relatively few populations (often 80 or fewer), recent and widespread declines, or other factors making it vulnerable to extirpation.

-6 CRPR 1B: Plants rare, threatened, or endangered in California and elsewhere.
+&lt;sup>5 S2: Imperiled: Imperiled in the state because of rarity due to very restricted range, very few populations (often 20 or fewer), steep declines, or other factors making it very vulnerable to extirpation from the nation or state/province .
+CRPR 1B: Plants rare, threatened, or endangered in California and elsewhere.